artttj/laravel5-5-helm-kubernetes/README.md

 * Session affinity is preserved using the nginx 'sticky session' which adds a cookie to the header to store the session.

 * A second version of the chart is also in the helm folder `laravel5-2-services`.
 This maintains Nginx and PHP as separate deployments to allow for independetly scaling the number of replicas.
 This is suitable for deployments with a separate front end which purely speaks to an API and is not dependent on session affinity with php.
-This happens naturally when the nginx and php containers are in the same pod.
+This happens naturally when the nginx and php containers are in the same pod and the nginx container maintains sticky sessions.

 As mentioned, improvements are welcome.